Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs

 \dLCHP's context-sensitive program and formula syntax presumes notions of free and bound variables (\rref{sec:static_semantics}) defined on the context-free syntax:

 \begin{definition}[Programs] \emph{Communicating hybrid programs} are defined by the following grammar, where $\rp \in \polynoms{\rationals}{\RVar}$ is a polynomial in $\RVar$ and $\chi \in \FolRA$ is a formula of first-order real-arithmetic.
-In $\alpha \parOp \beta$, the subprograms must not share state, \iest $\SBV(\alpha) \cap \SBV(\beta) \subseteq \{\globalTime,\globalTime'\} \cup \TVar$. \footnote{ Previous work \citeDLCHP disallows reading of variables bound in parallel as their change is not observable.
-This restriction is conceptually desirable but technically not necessary.
-Here we drop it for simplicity but it could be maintained by \RuleName{US} as well. }
+In $\alpha \parOp \beta$, the subprograms must not share state but can share time and history, \iest $\SBV(\alpha) \cap \SBV(\beta) \subseteq \{\globalTime,\globalTime'\} \cup \TVar$. \footnote{ Previous work \citeDLCHP disallows reading of variables bound in parallel as their change is not observable.
+This restriction is conceptually desirable but not soundness-critical.
+Here we drop it for simplicity, but it could be maintained by \RuleName{US} as well. }

 \end{definition}